 A Hybrid WAN setup includes two different circuits that carry the traffic between offices, branches, data centers, etc. In case one circuit is experiencing congestion or it fails the traffic automatically gets routed to the second WAN circuit.

 It is called a Hybrid WAN as you can have different network combinations.
 These can be MPLS and an internet circuit, two MPLS circuits, two internet circuits, etc. These features help add a layer of resilience and reliability to the enterprise-wide network ensuring network uptime for business continuity.
+A study released by Altman Solon said that most companies (about 58%) will use hybrid SD-WAN because of performance related issues that can arise when relying only upon public internet circuits alone vs. a combination of internet and private access circuits such as MPLS.

 Further, if the organization is using MPLS services, then adding a Hybrid WAN setup enhances the business’s agility and increases response times with lower costs and higher bandwidths.